 Our leadership team may make statements from time to time in response to specific incidents that impact our membership.
 While all statements undergo a rigorous internal process, we do not purport to represent the views of our membership as a whole.

 We welcome blog posts from our members on specific topics, but they speak for themselves, not for other members or for HxA.

 Our mission — to improve the quality of research and education in universities — is apolitical.
 This is not a “left” issue or “right” issue; it is a learning issue.
-As far as we know, we are the most politically diverse and politically balanced large group or society of professors to be found in the academy: according to our members who choose to self-identify, 16% of our members self-identify as conservative, 17% as progressive, 29% as centrist, and 26% as libertarian.
+As far as we know, Heterodox is the most politically diverse and politically balanced large group or society of professors to be found in the academy: according to our members who choose to self-identify, 14% of our members self-identify as right/conservative, 17% as left/progressive, 30% as centrist/moderate, and 26% as libertarian/classical liberal.
 We see these political differences as an opportunity for constructive disagreement, characterized by humility, curiosity, and a good faith effort to deepen understanding.

 What viewpoints should be “off limits” in the academy?

 Heterodox believes that scholars must have broad latitude to explore ideas, even controversial and unpopular ones.
 However, we also believe that scholars have a responsibility to think about the contexts in which their scholarship, teaching, and public engagement unfold.

 We also recognize that colleges and universities are not “public squares” in the traditional sense, but rather, sites for the production and dissemination of knowledge.
 Consequently, we do not encourage free expression or viewpoint diversity as absolute goods or as ends in themselves, but rather as instrumental goods to help us gain a better understanding of the world, with sufficient depth, nuance, and complexity.
 For these reasons, we endorse a set of values governing constructive discourse, which we have taken to calling “The HxA Way.”